- Strengthen Your Chances

 Start with Data About Who Just Got In

 Data about the students recently accepted to your favorite colleges is easy to find.
 Just look up a college using a search tool such as College Match.
-You'll see the GPAs and test scores of enrolled freshmen and the factors the college values most in applicants.
+On the college's College Profile, you'll see the GPAs and SAT and ACT scores of enrolled freshmen.

-Comparing your own credentials with those of current freshmen will help you figure out whether you stand a chance.
+Comparing your own credentials with those of current freshmen will help you figure out whether you stand a chance of acceptance.
 The higher you are within the range of accepted students' GPAs and test scores, the higher your chances are of being admitted.

 See What the College Values—and How You Stack Up

-Almost all colleges consider the student's grades to be the most important factor in admission decisions, particularly in challenging courses.
-But colleges vary in the weight they give other factors, such as test scores, essays, and extracurriculars.
+Almost all colleges consider students’ grades to be the most important factor in admission, particularly in challenging courses.
+But colleges vary in the weight or importance they give other factors, such as SAT or ACT scores, essays, and extracurricular activities.
 These factors can also be important to your chances.
+In CollegeData's College Profiles, you will see a list of the factors a college considers when making admissions decisions, and how much weight it gives each factor.

 Talk to Your Counselor

-As you build your college list, talk it over with your college counselor.
-He or she has a valuable perspective on your strengths as a student and your chances at the colleges you are considering.
-Your counselor can also suggest colleges you can research further.
+Discuss your college list with your college counselor.
+He or she has a valuable perspective on your strengths as a student and how those strengths might align with students at the colleges you are considering.
+Your counselor can also suggest additional colleges you might want to research further.

 The information contained on the CollegeData website is for general informational purposes only and may not apply to you or your situation.
 You should not act or refrain from acting on the basis of any content contained on the CollegeData website without consulting with your parents, high school counselors, admissions representatives or other college counseling professionals.
 We disclaim all liability for actions you take or fail to take based on any content on the CollegeData website.